 Discussion and field observation of the physical and historical geology of the Anza Borrego Region in San Diego County, CA. Lectures prior to the field trip and geologic tools will be utilized to observe, explore, and understand the geology of the region.
 Students must attend a field trip to successfully complete the course.
-This course may be taken four times.

-190X4 GEOLOGY OF THE EASTERN SIERRA 1 UNIT NEVADA, NORTHERN SECTION such as GEOL 100, GEOL 101, GEOG 110 or OCEAN 101 Lecture: Minimum 8 hours per semester
+190 GEOLOGY OF THE EASTERN SIERRA 1 UNIT NEVADA, NORTHERN SECTION such as, GEOL 100, GEOL 101, GEOG 110 or

-Departmental Recommendations: Any Earth Science course,
+Departmental Recommendations: Any Earth Science course